 ---|---|---|

-General information | Multidisciplinary database for abstracts and citations, the oldest and the most frequently used | |
+General information | Multidisciplinary abstract and citation database, oldest and most frequently used | |

-Service provider | Clarivate Analytics (before Thomson Reuters and ISI) | |
+Service provider | Clarivate Analytics | |

-Access | Access via the Finna search service in the university’s network or by remote access if the university has license to the database | |
+Access | Access via Finna in the university’s network or by remote access if the university has license to the database.
+University of Vaasa and Novia have a license to Web of Science. | |

 Content |